germanrepro/homepage/content/_index.md

 ## Mission

-To promote quality, value, rigor, reliability, robustness and transparency of research in Germany.

-The German Reproducibility Network is a peer-led interdisciplinary consortium that aims at increasing the trustworthyness and usefulness of research by investigating the factors that contribute to robust research.
-We promote training activities and disseminate best practice, and work with stakeholders to ensure coordination of efforts across the sector.
-GRN’s activities span multiple levels, including researchers, institutions and other stakeholders (e.g., funders and publishers).
+The German Reproducibility Network (GRN) is a cross-disciplinary consortium that aims at increasing trustworthiness and transparency of scientific research by investigating and encouraging the factors that contribute to robust research.
+We promote training activities and disseminate best practices, conduct and support meta-scientific research, and work with stakeholders to ensure coordination of efforts.
+GRN’s activities span multiple levels, including researchers, institutions and other stakeholders (e.g., funders, publishers, and Academic Societies).

-GRN is part of an international network of networks working together to improve research quality and reproducibility.
+GRN is modelled after its UK counterpart, the UK Reproducibility Network.
+It focuses primarily on the German research landscape, but is at the same time part of an international network of associations working together to improve research quality and reproducibility.
+For the purpose of networking with European initiatives, the following statutes ("Terms of Reference") are formulated in English.

 ----